JavaScript Functions Advanced

 }

 An IIFE runs the moment you define it.
-Think of it like a one-time setup: it creates its own private scope, so nothing inside leaks out to the global scope.
+It's essentially a one-time setup: it creates its own private scope, so nothing inside leaks out to the global scope.
 It's handy for initialization code and avoiding naming conflicts.

 javascript